Is the angel still in the house?: changes in female ideals in nineteenth-and twentieth-century literature

 Description

+Digitized from print original stored in HDR.
 Due to the character of the original source materials and the nature of batch digitization, quality control issues may be present in this document.
 Please report any quality issues you encounter to digital@library.tamu.edu, referencing the URI of the item.Includes bibliographical references: leaves 43-44.

 Citation

 Griffin, Cynthia (1998).
 Is the angel still in the house?: changes in female ideals in nineteenth-and twentieth-century literature.
-Texas A&M University.
-Available electronically from http : / /hdl .handle .net /1969 .1 /ETD -TAMU -1998 -Fellows -Thesis -G748.
+University Undergraduate Research Fellow.
+Available electronically from https : / /hdl .handle .net /1969 .1 /ETD -TAMU -1998 -Fellows -Thesis -G748.